Skip to content

 Quick Answer

 Growing — fast.
-Orthodox Jews represent about 10% of American Jewry but account for the majority of Jewish children under 18.
-Average family size is 4-7 children (vs. 1.7 for non-Orthodox Jews).
-Demographers project that Orthodox Jews will be the majority of affiliated American Jews within 30-50 years.
+Orthodox Jews are about 10% of American Jewry but account for the majority of Jewish children under 18.
+Orthodox families average around 4 children (Hasidic families considerably more, often 6-7), versus well under 2 for non-Orthodox Jews.
+Demographers project that Orthodox Jews could become the majority of affiliated American Jews by mid-to-late century.

 The Numbers

-The Pew Research Center's surveys of American Jews tell the story:
+The Pew Research Center's surveys of American Jews give the broad shape of it:

-- Orthodox Jews are approximately 10% of the total American Jewish population
+• Orthodox Jews are roughly 10% of the total American Jewish population

-- Hasidic population doubles approximately every 20 years — driven by average family sizes of 6-7 children
+• The Hasidic population roughly doubles every generation, propelled by family sizes that often run 6-7 children

 Why It Is Growing